Campuses and Locations

 St. John’s opened its Paris location in 2008 as the latest site for its growing Study Abroad programs.
 Since 1995, the University has maintained a campus in Rome, Italy, that serves students in the Rome Semester and Discover the World Europe courses.

-The Oakdale campus combines the benefits of a St. John's University education with the convenience and beauty of studying at a magnificent former estate on Long Island's south shore.
+The Oakdale location combines the benefits of a St. John's University education with the convenience and beauty of studying at a magnificent former estate on Long Island's south shore.